Phlotonic/CT-Library-Management-System-with-Database-Integration-Mini-Project/README.md

 Fork the repository.
 Create a new branch (git checkout -b feature-branch).
 Make your changes.
-Commit your changes (git commit -m 'Add some feature').
+Commit your changes (git commit -m "Added some feature").
 Push to the branch (git push origin feature-branch).
 Open a pull request.
 License